scotsun/bff/README-code.md

+# Code Detail
-# Core Module
+## Core Module

-The `core` module contains the fundamental components of the BFF (Borrowing From the Future) framework, including:
+The `src/core` module contains the fundamental components of the BFF (Borrowing From the Future) framework, including:

-## Key Components
+This module serves as the core implementation of the BFF framework, providing:
+1. Fundamental neural network architectures
+2. Data processing pipelines
+3. Training and evaluation utilities
+4. Specialized components for multi-modal learning and temporal modeling

+For specific usage examples, refer to the training scripts in the parent directory.

 ### Models
 - `models.py`: Implements various embedding models including: